-QuadSuiteTM, as supplied in the AP-22, provides the versatility of two separate and distinct organs in one console.
+The LD-34 provides the versatility of two separate and distinct organs in one console.
 Choose from American Classic or French Romantic for the stop list that perfectly complements your music.
 The specifications are comprised of unique pipe samples from the world's finest examples of each major organ-building style.
 The touch of a button changes the entire organ to the stop list of your choice!
 The active voice specification can be viewed in the Console Controller window.
-(See Console Controller operation guide for further instructions on this feature).
+See the Console ControllerTM guide later in this manual for more information about this feature.